Douglas Edwards (alias)

-Neither the ILP nor Tri-Continental were organisations that would give one easy access to radical left-wing or anarchist groups, on the contrary - they were ideologically far removed from eachother and other groups mentioned.
+Neither the ILP nor Tricontinental were organisations that would give one easy access to anarchist groups, quite ideologically removed from eachother and other groups mentioned as they were.
 (He may have used his position to infiltrate other groups not yet released by the Inquiry).

 The ILP was a party established in 1893 which had its heyday before the second world war.
 In the early 1960s it pioneered opposition to the nuclear bomb and promoted ideas such as workers'control.
 It also campaigned for decolonisation.
 However, in the early 1970s the ILP reassessed its views on the Labour Party, to merge with them in 1975.

 TriContinental was founded at a conference in Havana, Cuba in 1966.
 A publication with the same name was published there, its goal 'to expose imperialistic policies and create international solidarity with leftist political movements.'